13 Most Sustainable Eco-Lodges in British Columbia

 Wickaninnish Inn

 Wickaninnish Inn brings you rustic elegance and natural 5-star luxury, which simply deserves your attention.
-The inn is an interactive property which offers guests lush deluxe rooms and brilliant packages.
-It is perfect for anyone who’s a nature-lover but wants a glamorous stay.
+The inn is an interactive property that offers guests lush deluxe rooms and brilliant packages.
+It is perfect for anyone who’s a nature lover but wants a glamorous stay.

 The Inn has a rich heritage and pays homage to its traditions and environment by taking a clean, green initiative.
 It was built on land with natural underbrush and only used cedar which was bound to be taken down.